NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/mac.md

 if you get errors in neurodesktop then check if the ~/neurodesktop-storage directory is writable to all users, otherwise run `chmod a+rwx ~/neurodesktop-storage`

-2. Once neurodesktop is downloaded i.e. `guacd[77]: INFO:        Listening on host 127.0.0.1, port 4822` is displayed in terminal, open a browser and go to:
+2. Once neurodesktop is downloaded i.e. `guacd[77]: INFO:        Listening on host 127.0.0.1, port 4822` is displayed in terminal, leave the terminal open and neurodesktop running (i.e., do not press CTRL+C)

+3. Open a browser and go to:
 ```
 http://localhost:8080/#/?username=user&password=password
 ```
+{{< alert >}}
+We recommend to use Chrome over Firefox as it has an option to hide the Toolbar in full screen mode (go to the the menu bar, click on View, and uncheck "Always Show Toolbar in Full Screen").
+This allows for Neurodesktop to truly occupy the whole of your screen.
+{{< /alert >}}

 3. Press on "Desktop Auto-Resolution" under "ALL CONNECTIONS"